UCL/frrant/README.md

 the `-f` prints new lines as they are written.
 The `<containerid>` is the same shown in the output of `docker ps`

+# To clean up space on /var

+Remove yum caches

+`sudo yum clean all`

+If your containers are built to `/var` this will clean those up

+`sudo docker system prune`